Orion Weller

 avatar.jpg

-I’m a third-year PhD student at the Center for Language and Speech Processing at Johns Hopkins University, advised by Benjamin Van Durme and Dawn Lawrie.
+I’m a fourth-year PhD student at the Center for Language and Speech Processing at Johns Hopkins University, advised by Benjamin Van Durme and Dawn Lawrie.
 I am broadly interested in natural language processing (NLP), information retrieval (IR), and machine learning (ML).
 My research is graciously supported by a NSF Graduate Research Fellowship.

 Previously I graduated with my Bachelor’s degree from Brigham Young University in computer science and statistics, where I was advised by Kevin Seppi and Quinn Snell.